-Every Saint has a Past and every Sinner has a Future!
+Every Sinner has a Future!

 The issue of background checks came in my purview because I am an ex-offender (returned citizen).
 Matter of fact, a criminologist would coin me as a career criminal.
 That would be an inaccurate label, for I do not practice criminal acts anymore.
 The story about this change is in a little booklet I wrote entitled “A Changed Man” by Tony Brown.
 What caused the change after a life of crime?
 I met Jesus in a confinement cell.
 When I realized that my criminal lifestyle and my bad habits were just the tip of the iceberg of my sinful behavior toward my Creator and that He made a way to be just and justified for those who believe in Jesus, a joy came over me that empowered me to want to do right.
 During the rest of my incarceration, I went to the chapel quite often, completed a faith base program, completed vocational certifications in legal assistance, horticulture, and PC support.
 In addition, I took other classes to better myself.
 My dad told me on one of my earlier commitments that what I did on the inside reflected what I would do on the outside.